jamzi/devhealth/content/blog/distractions/index.md

 ### Workplace distractions

-Let's see what distractions are most common in a typical work environment and how can we tame them.
+Let's see what distractions are most common in a typical work environment and how we can tame them.

 - **Noise**.
 Working in an open office plan is connected with high decibel levels.
-Having a good pair of headphones, preferably noise-canceling one, will help out tremendously.
+Having a good pair of headphones, preferably noise-canceling ones, will help tremendously.
 Having headphones on is a common sign that you are focusing on the work and don't want to be bothered.
-Asking coworkers questions or receiving feedback is essential, but it should be done in a non-blocking matter.
+Although asking coworkers questions or receiving feedback is essential, it should be done in a non-blocking matter.
 - **Smartphone**.
 Unless you are a mobile app developer, smartphone usage during work can be easily avoided.
 Leave it in the backpack or turn on Do Not Disturb mode.
 Constantly checking social media, messages or receiving calls will kill a line of thoughts and hurt productivity.
 - **Shallow work**.
 Prioritize the work and try to do the hardest thing first when you still have energy and mental focus.
-Check email/instant messages in batches when you have a pause.
+Check email or instant messages in batches when you have a pause.
 Try out some time management methods like the Pomodoro technique, where you work without distractions for 25 minutes and have a 5-minute break.
-Learn more about breaks in a dedicated [article](https://devhealth.io/breaks/).
+Learn more about the topic in [my article about breaks](https://devhealth.io/breaks/).
 - **Clutter**.
-Having a clean office and desk with make focusing on work much easier.
+Having a clean office and desk will make focusing on work much easier.
 - **Hunger**.
-Brain cells require twice as much energy as the other body parts.
-Make sure you are not starving when beginning work, otherwise the mind can be easily distracted.
+Brain cells require twice as much energy as other body parts.
+Make sure you are not starving when beginning work, otherwise the mind can easily be distracted.

 ### Do not disturb mode

 #### Windows

-Focus assist is a built-in feature of Windows 10, access it under Settings - System - Focus Assist.
+Focus assist is a built-in feature of Windows 10.
+Access it under Settings - System - Focus Assist.
 It allows you to set the level of DnD (Off, Priority only or Alarms only).

 One useful feature is also to define an automatic rule where a time period for focused work can be fine-tuned.